rondevera/jslintmate/README.markdown

     This example is specifically for JSLint.
 To use it with JSHint, just change `/*jslint` to `/*jshint`.

+    The exact option names change occasionally.
+For the latest, check the [JSLint docs][jslint options] and the [JSHint docs][jshint options].

 * Specify a **YAML config file**:

     A YAML file is great for sharing options with project